transferwise/pipelinewise/_sources/connectors/taps/postgres.rst.txt

   :ref:`log_based` for PostgreSQL-based databases requires:

-  * **PostgreSQL databases running PostgreSQL versions 9.4.x or greater.** Earlier versions of PostgreSQL do not include logical replication functionality, which is required for Log-based Replication.
+  * **PostgreSQL databases running PostgreSQL versions 9.4.x or greater.**
+  * **To avoid a critical PostgreSQL bug, use at least one of the following minor versions**

+    * PostgreSQL 11.2

+    * PostgreSQL 10.7

+    * PostgreSQL 9.6.12

+    * PostgreSQL 9.5.16

+    * PostgreSQL 9.4.21

-  * **A connection to the master instance.** Log-based replication will only work on master instances due to a feature gap in PostgreSQL 10.
-Based on their forums, PostgreSQL is working on adding support for using logical replication on a read replica to a future version.
+  * **A connection to the master instance.** Log-based replication will only work by connecting to the master instance.

-    Until this feature is released, you can connect PipelineWise to the master instance and use Log-based Replication, or connect to a read replica and use Key-based Incremental Replication.

 **Step 3.1: Install the wal2json plugin**